bleech/visual-regression-tests/readme.txt

 **Please note:** The website must be publicly accessible in order to set up and run the tests.
 Password protection or any kind of firewall might prevent the plugin from working correctly.

-= YOUR STRATEGY TO SPOT UNWANTED CHANGES =
+= Your strategy to spot unwanted changes =

-How do you usually check your website after updates and code changes?
-Do you go manually through all pages or do you just hope everything will run ok?
-Visual regression testing provides you a method that helps you find errors and visual abnormalities.
-The VRTs plugin gives you an environment to automate your process.
+How do you check your website after updates and code changes?
+Do you manually go through pages, or do you just cross your fingers, hoping everything will be okay?
+Visual regression testing provides a better way to spot issues and detect visual changes.
+The VRTs plugin automates testing for you with a click of a button.

-1. **Activate daily tests for any page or post:** Upon activation, a reference screenshot is taken.
+1. **Activate Tests for any page or post:** Upon activation, a reference screenshot is taken.
 This will be renewed when a post is saved or updated.
-2. **Receive instant alerts:** If a change is detected between the snapshot and the comparison screenshot, the plugin will create an alert and notify you via email.
-The daily test will be paused, until the alert is resolved.
+2. **VRTs monitors your pages:** Every day, VRTs captures and compares screenshots of your selected pages.
+Upgrade to Pro to automate Tests for WordPress updates, integrate deployment pipelines via API, and run Manual Tests on demand.
-3. **Compare two screenshots:** Detect differences between the two snapshots with the difference, split screen or side-by-side view.
+2. **Receive instant alerts:** If a change is detected between the snapshot and the comparison screenshot, the plugin will notify you via email.
-4. **Exclude elements:** Prevent false positives by excluding dynamic elements, ads and animations from snapshots.
+3. **Review changes:** The difference view makes it easy to spot changes, while the comparison slider lets you inspect the details.
-5. **Resolve tests:** After fixing an issue, mark the alert as resolved.
-A new snapshot will be generated and the test will start running again.
+4. **Hide elements:** Prevent false positives by excluding dynamic elements, ads and animations from snapshots.

-= USE CASES =
+= Use cases =

 In which cases can visual regression testing help you spot issues?